Caged system for barre chords

 Let’s start with an easier example of how these positions move.
 If you start with an open E chord, you can slide that position up one fret and barre with your first finger.
 Once you have barred the first fret and moved the E position up one fret, you have a new chord, F major.
 You can do this all the way up the fret board chromatically.
 Once you have hit the 12th fret, you are at an octave higher E chord.

 If your chord begins in the 2nd fret (such as A, D, G) there will be a one fret space between the barre and the chord formation.
-Each of the formations can be moved up the fretboard chromatically and each of the chords are an octave higher at the 12th fret.
+Each of the formations you can move up the fretboard chromatically.
+And each of the chords are an octave higher at the 12th fret.
 Chords B major and F major are extensions of the E and A chord forms.
-Every open chord formation is considered movable.
+You can move every open chord formation.